mehrtash/mehrtash.github.io/_posts/2020-07-03-calibration-segmentation.md

 #### Segment-level Predictive Uncertainty Estimation
-it is often desirable to have a confidence metric that captures model uncertainty at the segment-level of a test image volume.
+It is often desirable to have a confidence metric that captures model uncertainty at the segment-level of a test image volume.
 Let's assume that we have a pelvic MRI volume and we use a deep model to segment the prostate gland.
 If we have access to the ground truth, we can calculate Dice score of the prostate and